terrajobst/AspNetDocs.de-de/aspnet/whitepapers/aspnet4/overview.md

 [!code-aspx[Main](overview/samples/sample46.aspx)]

-In diesem Fall wird der Wert des Searchterm der Route-Parameter verwendet werden, für die @companyname Parameter in der <em>wählen</em> Anweisung.
+In diesem Fall wird der Wert des Searchterm der Route-Parameter verwendet werden, für die @companyname Parameter in der *wählen* Anweisung.

 <a id="0.2__Toc224729037"></a><a id="0.2__Toc253429261"></a><a id="0.2__Toc243304635"></a>